1 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia:

 The word “moreover” transitions to the new subject of biblical giving.
-His use of “brethren” indicates that he is now approaching the Corinthians about giving in a collegial way.
+Paul’s use of “brethren” indicates that he was now approaching the Corinthians about giving in a collegial way.

 we make known to you

-Paul makes it plain that he wants the Corinthians to know something in particular.
+Paul made it plain that he wanted the Corinthians to know something in particular.

 the grace of God